 How is AI affecting student anxiety?

 A 2025 EdTech survey found that 70% of students worry AI will eliminate entry-level jobs in their chosen field.
+As AI becomes more integrated into campus life, it is also transforming how students are accessing mental health care and mental health resources, with digital tools making support services like counseling and wellness programs more accessible.
 Additional stressors include ethical concerns around plagiarism detection and over-reliance on AI tools.

 Are students more willing to seek mental health help now?

 Yes—counseling center utilization has risen 20-30% since 2020, reflecting lower stigma.
+Schools reported a significant increase in demand for mental health resources in the past year, highlighting ongoing challenges in meeting student needs.
 However, wait times at many campuses are 6-8 weeks.

 How does FasPsych help campuses manage high demand?